-Linux and Unix tac command
+Linux tac command

 tac (which is "cat" backwards) concatenates each FILE to standard output just like the cat command, but in reverse: line-by-line, printing the last line first.
 This is useful (for instance) for examining a chronological log file in which the last line of the file contains the most recent information.